jhpyle/docassemble/_docs/scalability.md

 Under "Default action(s)," it will incorrectly say that requests should be forwarded to the `http-redirect` target group.
 This is the proper setting for HTTP (port 80), but not for HTTPS (port 443), so you need to change it.
-Click the edit button (pencil icon) and hange it so that it forwards to the `web` target group.
+Click the edit button (pencil icon) and change it so that it forwards to the `web` target group.
 Then press "Update" to save your changes.